opensearch-project/documentation-website/_integrations/index.md

 - Observability monitoring and provisioning, such as trace or metrics analytics
 - Security monitoring and threat analysis

-All these use cases are accompanied by a very strong and matured community that has contributed many resources and Knowledge to these domain.
-The **Integration framework** is strongly aligned with these schemas and allows out of the box data mapping that corresponds to these domains.
+For each of these use cases, a strong and mature community has contributed substantial resources and knowledge to their respective domains.
+The Integrations framework is closely aligned with these established schemas, enabling out-of-the-box data mapping tailored to these domains.

 **The Observability Schema**